On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Experiments

 \section{Experiments}

 We use Tensorflow \cite{abadi2016tensorflow} to implement the proposed methods on a server with GeForce RTX 2080 Ti and 11G memory.
 The experiments in this article are initialized by ResNet50 \cite{he2016deep} by default unless otherwise specified.
 We perform experiments on both aerial benchmarks and scene text benchmarks to verify the generality of our techniques.
 Weight decay and momentum are set 0.0001 and 0.9, respectively.
-We employ MomentumOptimizer over 4 GPUs with a total of 4 images per minibatch (1 images per GPU).
-At each pyramid level we use anchors at seven aspect ratios $\{1,1/2,2,1/4,4,1/6,6\}$, and the remaining anchor settings are the same as the original RetinaNet and FPN.
+We employ MomentumOptimizer over 4 GPUs with a total of 4 images per minibatch (1 image per GPU).
+At each pyramid level, we use anchors at seven aspect ratios $\{1,1/2,2,1/4,4,1/6,6\}$, and the settings of the remaining anchor numbers are the same as the original RetinaNet and FPN.